cogtoolslab/kiddraw_annotations_public2022/README.md

 We additionally observed wide item variability both between and within broad object categories (i.e., small animals, large animals, vehicles, household objects), in which some categories tended to have more variation in the number of depicted parts and variation in the relative strength of a quadratic relationship to their recognizability.
 This variability in recognizability suggests that as children gain more semantic knowledge object categories, they may need to adjust how many parts of object they should choose to include in their drawings in order to produce more recognizable drawings.

+## How to navigate this repository

-## See `/experiments/` for our web experiment for collecting the semantic annotations
+See `/experiments/` for our web experiment for collecting the semantic annotations.
+This experiment was built using JsPsych: https://www.jspsych.org/7.2/